 New campus-level results.
-At the campus level, submodel 3 (which controls for field and experience) continues to suggest that women and Asian faculty earn somewhat lower salaries on average than white male faculty members, but the differences for women are smaller than those of five years ago.
+At the campus level, submodel 3 (which controls for field and experience) continues to suggest that women and Asian faculty earn somewhat lower salaries on average than white male faculty members, but the differences for women are smaller than those of eight years ago.
 Submodel 4 (which controls for field, experience, and rank) shows the gap for Asian faculty remains, but not for women faculty, relative to white male faculty.
 Both submodels show that faculty from underrepresented ethnic/racial groups (Black/African Americans, Hispanic/Latinx of any race, and American Indian/Alaska Natives) earn slightly more than white men.
 The significance of these differences is discussed below.

-Campus Level Sala ry Differences for W omen, Asian, and UR G
+Campus Level Salary Differences for Women, Asian, and URG

-(under represented ethnic /racial groups) Rela tive to White Men, Lo g Model
+(underrepresented ethnic/racial groups) Relative to White Men, Log Model

-Submodel 3 (no rank) Submodel 4 (v with rank)
+Submodel 3 (no rank) Submodel 4 (with rank)

 Dec.
-2014 April 2021 Dec.
-2014 April 2021
+2014 April 2023 Dec.
+2014 April 2023

-Women -4.3% -1.9% -1.8% +0.5%
+Women -4.3% -1.7% -1.8% +0.2%

-Asian -1.7% -2.4% -1.8% -2.6%
+Asian -1.7% -1.3% -1.8% -1.5%

-URG -1.2% +0.4% -1.0% +0.8%
+URG -1.2% +0.4% -1.0% +1.4%

-Additional comparisons between 2021, 2020, 2019, 2018, 2017, 2016, and 2015 are available below toward the end of subsection 2C and in subsection 2E.
+Additional comparisons between 2023, 2022, 2021, 2020, 2019, 2018, 2017, 2016, and 2015 are available below toward the end of subsection 2C and in subsection 2E.

-2015, 2016, & 2017 TDI programs.
+Salary equity programs.
 While the nature of this salary study does not permit us to draw definite conclusions about what has caused the negative salary differences for women and URG faculty vis-à-vis white men to shrink, the 2015 Targeted Decoupling Initiative (TDI), 2016 TDI, and 2017 TDI programs are likely partly responsible.